SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Flaw for more information and examples.

-**Age (R1)**
+### Age (R1) ###

 The character is a teenager or just past middle age.
 And, since this is a roleplaying game and not real life, he’ll stay that way.
-In general, characters who are “too young” often have to roleplay through episodes where they are not taken seriously, where they are ignored, and where they have less rights and control than older characters.
-Those who are “too old” get treated in much the same way -- characters in their prime often defer to the character, but they also treat the character as if he were inﬁrm or possibly senile.
+In general, characters who are "too young" often have to roleplay through episodes where they are not taken seriously, where they are ignored, and where they have less rights and control than older characters.
+Those who are "too old" get treated in much the same way -- characters in their prime often defer to the character, but they also treat the character as if he were inﬁrm or possibly senile.

-Restrictions/Notes: In general, the gamemaster should try to treat the character as if he were “too old” or “too young” and have fun with it.
-Game mechanics are seldom required, as good roleplaying can make things work here, but if they become necessary, add 3 to the diﬃculty of intimidation and persuasion actions performed by the character that his age would bother (a young character trying to lead a group of experienced characters, or an older character trying to convince younger characters that he is “with it”).
+Restrictions/Notes: In general, the gamemaster should try to treat the character as if he were "too old" or "too young" and have fun with it.
+Game mechanics are seldom required, as good roleplaying can make things work here, but if they become necessary, add 3 to the difficulty of intimidation and persuasion actions performed by the character that his age would bother (a young character trying to lead a group of experienced characters, or an older character trying to convince younger characters that he is "with it").
 A character may only have one version of Age.

-**Age (R2)**
+### Age (R2) ###

 The Disadvantage is the same, only more so.
 Instead of being a teenager, the character is a preteen child.
 Instead of being just past middle age, the character is old.
 The roleplaying situations are basically the same, but the effects are more dramatic.

-Restrictions/Notes: An old character receives +1 to the diﬃculty of physical actions -- those that rely on Agility, Mechanical, and Strength -- that require unusual exertion (running, jumping, ﬁghting, etc.).
-A young character adds 1 to the diﬃculty of all mental actions -- those that use Knowledge, Perception, or Technical -- when attempting to solve “adult” problems or interact with adults.
+Restrictions/Notes: An old character receives +1 to the difficulty of physical actions -- those that rely on Agility, Mechanical, and Strength -- that require unusual exertion (running, jumping, ﬁghting, etc.).
+A young character adds 1 to the difficulty of all mental actions -- those that use Knowledge, Perception, or Technical -- when attempting to solve "adult" problems or interact with adults.
 Players should roleplay both versions true to type.
 Two Disadvantages suitable for association with this one include Reduced Attribute (especially for Age: Old) and Hindrance.

-Characters may be “young” or “old” and not take this Disadvantage.
+Characters may be "young" or "old" and not take this Disadvantage.
 Older characters in good shape have no problems jogging, lifting, ﬁghting, or whatever, and young, intelligent people can often interact and think just as well -- if not better -- than adults.
 This Disadvantage addresses those characters, young and old, who can’t keep up as easily.

-**Bad Luck (R2)**
+### Bad Luck (R2) ###

 The character is exceptionally unlucky.
 This Disadvantage is under the gamemaster’s control most of the time.
 The easiest way to handle